 3. The end of life

-The goal of one's life lies ultimately at its end or beyond, death.
-The goal cannot be evident before death, that is while living.
+The life's goal lies ultimately at its end or beyond, death.
+Whether the goal is achieved or not cannot be evident before death, that is while living.
 Therefore, what sometimes is called the goal of one's life cannot be considered as such, if it is in principle achievable during one's life.

-Conclusion 2: the goal of one's life is beyond life itself, at very least is at its end, death.
+Conclusion 3: The goal of one's life is beyond life itself, at the very least is at its end, death.

 4. The end of life and belief

 A rational being is characterized by justifying any work he does with the goal he strives for.